 Storage instructions

-Once your small cakes are completely cooled off, you can store them in a glass container for several days.
+Once your small cakes are completely cooled off, you can store them in an airtight container for several days.
+You can enjoy them at room temperature or warm them a bit, too.

 This recipe has been adapted from Victoria Classic.